Experimental generalized contextuality with single-photon qubits: Experimental Realization

-{\it Experiment:-}We perform the test of LSW inequality with single photons.
-The states of the system of interest $\ket{0}$ and $\ket{1}$ are encoded by the polarizations of single photons $\ket{H}$ and $\ket{V}$.
-We generate contextual quantum correlations by performing joint POVM of the polarizing qubits of single photons.
+We perform the test of the LSW inequality with single photons.
+The basis states of the qubit, $\ket{0}$ and $\ket{1}$, are encoded by the polarizations of single photons, $\ket{H}$ and $\ket{V}$.
+We generate contextual quantum correlations by performing the four-outcome joint POVM on this qubit.

-The experimental setup shown in Fig.~\ref{setup} involves preparing the specific state (preparation stage) and then joint POVM on the system of interest (measurement stage).
-In the preparation stage, polarization-degenerate photon pairs of $801.6$nm wavelength are produced in a type-I spontaneous parametric down-conversion (SPDC) process where a $0.5$mm-thick nonlinear-$\beta$-barium-borate (BBO) crystal is pumped by a CW diode laser with $80$mW of power.
-The pump is filtered out with the help of an interference filter which restricts the photon bandwidth to $3$nm.
-With the detection of trigger photon the signal photon is heralded in the measurement setup.
-In practice, it means we record pairwise coincidence between the heralding detector and any one of the four detectors in the measurement apparatus (heralded single clicks).
-Experimentally this trigger-herald pair is registered by a coincidence count at two single-photon avalanche photodiodes (APDs) with $7$ns time window.
-Total coincidence counts are about $10^5$ over a collection time of $60$s, and the probability of randomly creating more than one simultaneous photon pair is thus less than a negligible $10^{-4}$.
-The heralded single photons are prepared in $\ket{\phi_0}=(\ket{H}+i\ket{V})/\sqrt{2}$ after passing through a polarizing beam splitter (PBS) and the following half-wave plate (HWP) and quarter-wave plate (QWP).
+The experimental setup shown in Fig.~\ref{setup} involves preparing the specific state (preparation stage) and then performing the joint POVM (measurement stage).
+In the preparation stage, polarization-degenerate trigger-herald photon pairs are produced and are registered by a coincidence count at two single-photon avalanche photodiodes (APDs) with $7$ns time window.
+Total coincidence counts are about $10^5$ over a collection time of $60$s, and the probability of randomly creating more than one simultaneous photon pair is thus of order $10^{-4}$, which is negligible.
+The second-order correlation $g^{(2)}$ is measured as $0.0089\pm0.0018$ which shows that the single-photon source is extremely non-classical~\cite{g2}.
+The heralded single photons are prepared in state $\ket{\phi_0}=(\ket{H}+i\ket{V})/\sqrt{2}$ after passing through a polarizing beam splitter (PBS), a half-wave plate (HWP, H0), and a quarter-wave plate (QWP, Q0).

-In the measurement stage, the single-qubit rotations $U_{\epsilon\varepsilon}$ can be realized by a combination of a QWP-HWP-QWP sequence, so-called a sandwich-type wave plate (WP) set, with certain setting angles depending on the parameters of the joint POVM.
-The setting angles of the WPs used to realize the corresponding elements of joint POVMs are shown in Table I. To implement the two-outcome measurements, partially projecting polarizing elements are added to the set-up to allow us to produce the required projectors with the appropriate weights.
-We employ partially polarizing beam splitters (PPBSs) with specific transmission probabilities for vertical polarization $T_{V}$ (shown in Table I) and same transmission probability for horizontal polarization $T_{H}=1$.
-This allows us to implement the measurement $\bra{V}$ on the reflected port of the PPBSs.
+In the measurement stage, to implement the two-outcome measurements, partially projecting polarizing elements are added to the setup and allow us to produce the required projectors with the appropriate weights.
+We employ partially polarizing beam splitters (PPBSs) with specific transmission probabilities for vertical polarization $T_{V}$ and same transmission probability for horizontal polarization $T_{H}=1$.
+This allows us to project the state onto $\ket{V}$ on the reflected port of the PPBSs.